 Method Man Net Worth: Method Man is an American hip-hop recording artist, music producer, and actor who has a net worth of $14 million.
 He is perhaps best known as a member of the East Coast hip-hop collective Wu-Tang Clan.
 He is also one half of the hip-hop duo Method Man & Redman.

 Career: He is known as a member of the East Coast hip hop collective Wu-Tang Clan, which was formed in Staten Island in 1992.
 Its original members included RZA and rappers GZA, Ol' Dirty Bastard, Method Man, Raekwon, Ghostface Killah, Inspectah Deck, U-God, and Masta Killa.
-He was one of only two members to get a solo song on the group's debut album "Enter the Wu-Tang" ("36 Chambers") and he was the first to release a solo album under the Clan's unusual contract which allowed its members to release albums under any record label.
-Method Man signed with rap label Def Jam Recordings.
-Method Man's solo debut, "Tical" (1994), was critically acclaimed and well-received, entering the American charts at #4 and eventually selling in excess of one million copies.
-The album contained the song "I'll Be There for You/You're All I Need to Get By," which won Smith a Grammy Award with Mary J. Blige for Best Rap Performance by a Duo or Group.
-During this time Method Man also became close friends with fellow New York City-based rapper The Notorious B.I.G. and was the only guest rapper featured on his debut album "Ready to Die."
+He was one of only two members to get a solo song, "36 Chambers," on the group's debut album "Enter the Wu-Tang."
+Wu-Tang Clan had an unusual contract that allowed members to sign to any record label and release solo albums.
+Method Man signed with Def Jam.

 Method Man has released six solo albums: "Tical" (1994), "Tical 2000: Judgement Day" (1998), "Tical 0: The Prequel" (2004), "4:21… The Day After"" (2006), "The Meth Lab" (2015) and "Meth Lab Season 2: The Lithium."
 With the Wu-Tang Clan, Smith has released eight albums: "Enter the Wu-Tang" (36 Chambers) (1993), "Wu-Tang Forever" (1997), "The W" (2000), "Iron Flag" (2001), "8 Diagrams" (2007), "A Better Tomorrow" (2014), "Once Upon a Time in Shaolin" (2015), and "The Saga Continues" (2017).
 Smith has released three albums in collaboration with Redman: "Blackout!"
 (1999), "How High" (2001), and "Blackout!
 2" (2009).
 He also released an album called "Wu-Massacre" in 2010 with Ghostface Killah and Raekwon.